aepsych.models

 classmethod from_config(config)[source]

-Alternate constructor for GPClassification model.
+Alternate constructor for GPClassification model from a configuration.

 This is used when we recursively build a full sampling strategy from a configuration.
 TODO: document how this works in some tutorial.